generalconsensus/Madhatter/README.md

 1. Clone the repository: `git clone https://github.com/generalconsensus/Madhatter`
 2. Install the NodeJS dependencies: `npm install`.
 3. Install the Bower dependencies: `bower install`.
+4. (Temporary) If you get a Bower version check for angular, you can choose: 'angular#~1.5.0 which resolved to 1.5.3 and is required by Madhatter'
-4. Run the gulp build task: `gulp build`.
+5. Run the gulp build task: `gulp build`.
-5. Run the gulp default task: `gulp`.
+6. Run the gulp default task: `gulp`.
 This will build any changes made automatically
-6. Run npm start.
+7. Run npm start.
 This will start electron with `electron main.js`

 Ensure your preferred web server points towards the `dist` directory.